UTH

 SWCOEH Trainee

-Nhu Nguyen is a first-year MPH student at UTHealth Houston School of Public Health, specializing in Industrial Hygiene.
+Nhu Nguyen is a second-year MPH student at UTHealth Houston School of Public Health, specializing in Industrial Hygiene.
 Nhu obtained her B.A. in Biology from the University of North Texas.
 After working for a few years in the healthcare and revenue cycle management industry, she decided to return to school and aspires to be a Certified Industrial Hygienist (CIH).
 Nhu is excited about this new journey.

 Lucy Watson-Cook circle headshot.png